"

 Every Student Succeeds Act (ESSA)

-Replacing the No Child Left Behind Act in 2015, the Every Student Succeeds Act (ESSA) is a federal act that requires each state to provide transparency to parents and communities by creating and publicly sharing a “State Report Card.”
-Information presented in the “State Report Card” includes student performance in reading, math, and science, as well as graduation rates, suspensions, absenteeism, and teacher qualifications.
-In addition to reporting the aforementioned things, states must also report their per pupil expenditures (how much they spend per student) and their lowest 5% performing schools, as this provides accountability to each state and its public education system.
-The lowest performing schools are provided support for improvement.
-This act is important for special educators, as it mandates that students in special education programs are provided with equitable learning opportunities.
+The federal Every Student Succeeds Act (ESSA) replaced the No Child Left Behind Act.
+ESSA requires each state to provide transparency to parents and communities by creating and publicly sharing a State Report Card, which includes student performance in reading, math, and science, as well as graduation rates, suspensions, absenteeism, and teacher qualifications.
+In addition to sharing that information, states also must report their per pupil expenditures (how much they spend per student) and their lowest 5% performing schools, helping provide accountability to each state and its public education system.
+The lowest performing schools receive support for improvement.
+Important for special educators, the act mandates that schools provide students in special education programs with equitable learning opportunities.

 The Protection of Pupil Rights Amendment (PPRA)

-• Mental or psychological problems of the student or the student’s family;
+• Mental or psychological problems of the student or the student’s family.

-• Sex behavior or attitudes;
+• Sex behavior or attitudes.

-• Illegal, anti-social, self-incriminating, or demeaning behavior;
+• Illegal, anti-social, self-incriminating, or demeaning behavior.

-• Critical appraisals of other individuals with whom respondents have close family relationships;
+• Critical appraisals of other individuals with whom respondents have close family relationships.

-• Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers;
+• Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers.

 Summary